-Basil Essential Oil was used historically for respiratory, digestive troubles, fevers and snake bites.
-People inhaled the powdered leaves for migraines and chest infections in the 16th century.
+Basil Essential Oil was used traditionally to support the respiratory and digestive systems; and for snake bites.
+People inhaled the powdered leaves in the 16th century.

 And wore it on their clothing to attract the perfect mate!
 Wow, maybe I should try that!

-Today, did you know that Basil is best known for its antispasmodic and anti-inflammatory properties?
+Today, did you know that Basil is best known for its Antispasmodic Properties?

-I like to use it for cooking, of course, and for tired muscles or mind.
-It is also one of the oils I use during Raindrop Technique where it is applied NEAT (undiluted) to the spine.
+I like to use it for cooking, of course, and for mental fatigue.
+It is also one of the oils I use during Raindrop Technique where it is dropped onto the spine.